 The CCSD provides parks and recreation facilities for residents of the city of Elk Grove, as well as unincorporated portions of Sacramento County.
 CCSD serves an area of roughly 157 square miles, including the city limits of the City of Elk Grove, plus unincorporated areas of Sacramento County.
-CCSD serves an estimated population of 183,000.
-The CCSD Parks and Recreation manages 90 parks totaling an estimated 684 acres, 1,000 acres of parks, corridors, creeks, and trails, and provides for several community programs, including youth sports, adults sports, aquatic programs, and a 9-hole golf course (CCSD Parks and Recreation 2016).
-The closest CCSD facility is the Emerald Lakes Golf Course, directly to the east of the SOIA Area.
+CCSD serves an estimated population of 183,000, of which 163,000 is served by the Parks and Recreation Department.
+The CCSD Parks and Recreation Department manages 90-94 parks totaling an estimated 684 705 acres, 256 acres of landscape corridors and medians, and 18 miles of trails, and provides for several community programs, including youth sports, adults sports, aquatic programs, and manages a 9-hole golf course (CCSD Parks and Recreation 2016a).
+The closest existing CCSD facility is the Emerald Lakes Golf Course, directly to the east of the SOIA Area.
 Elk Grove Regional Park is approximately one mile north of the SOIA Area.
 This and other parks with other amenities could be used by future residents of the SOIA Area.

-CCSD updated their Parks and Recreation Master Plan in 2009 to plan for future parks and recreational facilities over the next 10- to 15-year period and determined that a need currently exists for more park acreage.
-No parks and recreation services are provided for or planned within the SOIA Area, since there is no development and no planned development (CCSD 2009).
+CCSD updated their Parks and Recreation Master Plan in 2009-2016 to plan for future parks and recreational facilities over the next 10- to 15-year period and determined that a need currently exists for more park acreage.
+No parks and recreation services are provided for or planned within the SOIA Area, since there is no development and no planned development (CCSD 2009City of Elk Grove 2016a).
+The CCSD is working on a new Parks and Recreation Master Plan, which is scheduled to be completed in early 2018.